 Identity Assurance

-A QAR MUST perform identity assurance of a person serving in an Engagement Context Role (ECR Person) to at least Identity Assurance Level 2 (IAL2) as defined in NIST 800-63A (https://pages.nist.gov/800-63-3/sp800-63a.html)
+A QAR MUST perform identity assurance of a person serving in an Engagement Context Role (ECR Person) to at least Identity Assurance Level 2 (IAL2) as defined in NIST 800-63A (https://pages.nist.gov/800-63-3/sp800-63a.html).
+Even when IAL2 is used for Identity Assurance, a real-time OOBI session is required as specified 2.b.i below (essentially including the IAL3 requirement for a Supervised Remote In-person session).

 Identity Authentication